rkalis/ethroulette/README.md

 Ganache and ethereum-bridge need to keep running in the background, while the third terminal window will be used for running the tests / application.

 ### Compilation & Migration
-The project including all dependencies can be set up using npm.
+The project including all dependencies can be set up using Yarn.
 ```
-npm install
+yarn
 ```

 All contracts can be compiled with Truffle.